Despite being crease resistant, some Merino wool garments may require a light iron, but only if the garment’s care claim advises so.

 Generally, heavier types of wool clothes such as chunky knits tend to suffer less from creasing during laundering, so these are less likely to need any ironing.
 However whether to iron or not will largely depend upon personal preference.

-Do not apply undue pressure as this will lead to the surface of the sweater becoming shiny.
+- Do not apply heavy pressure as this will lead to the surface of the sweater becoming shiny.